-In 1937 Mrs. Routon was named one of the ten most successful
+In 1937 Mrs. Routon was named one of the ten most successful business women in Tennessee.

 She was a charter member of the Paris Garden Club and Matinee Music Club and was secretary of the Paris Woman's Club.

 During World War I, she put on a number of fundraising projects and received a personal commendation from President Woodrow Wilson.